Gracker/Friends-Circle-Demo-Apks-For-Power-and-Performance-Test/README_EN.md

    - Use Perfetto or other performance analysis tools to collect data
    - Analyze Trace results for performance optimization
 3. Run the `wechatfriendforpower` module to test power consumption performance
+4. Run the `wechatfriendforwebview` module to test WebView performance:
+   - Select different load levels
+   - Experience scrolling smoothness under different loads
+   - Scroll to the bottom to test dynamic loading functionality

+## Performance Test Comparison

+By comparing performance under different implementation methods and load levels, the following conclusions can be drawn:

+1. Native implementation performs excellently under all load conditions
+2. WebView implementation performs close to native under light load conditions, but as load increases, performance degradation becomes more apparent
+3. When handling large amounts of data, dynamic loading mechanism can effectively improve user experience
+4. Power consumption tests show that optimized scrolling implementation can significantly extend battery life

 ## Special Thanks

 Thanks to the original project author [KCrason](https://github.com/KCrason) for the outstanding work and [razerdp](https://github.com/razerdp) for providing the View caching approach.
-This project has been extended on the original basis, adding dedicated performance and power consumption testing modules.
+This project has been extended on the original basis, adding dedicated performance, power consumption, and WebView testing modules.

 ## Future Plans